tevans-3/medischeduler/README.md

 The CSV files must be formatted like this, or the app will break:<br>
 Student Data: ID | FirstName | LastName | EmailAddress | Address |TravelMethods | Session# <br>
 Teacher Data: ID | FirstName | LastName | EmailAddress | Address | Availability

-### Note
-Complete accuracy is impossible to guarantee.